BorekStastny/neovim-mcp/README.md

 # Neovim MCP Server

-A Model Context Protocol (MCP) server that enables Claude to interact with your Neovim editor.
+A Model Context Protocol (MCP) server that connects AI agents to your live Neovim editing session.
+Agents can see your current context (what you're working on, current errors) and send analysis results back to your editor's quickfix list.

 ## Features

-This MCP server provides two main tools:
+This MCP server provides 4 focused tools that enable smooth context sharing between you and AI agents:

-1. **populate_quickfix** - Populate Neovim's quickfix list with code analysis results, errors, or warnings
-2. **execute_command** - Execute any Vim command in the connected Neovim instance
+1. **get_buffer_context** - Lets agents see what file you're in, your cursor position, and any selected text
+2. **get_diagnostics** - Provides agents with current LSP errors, warnings, and hints from your code
+3. **populate_quickfix** - Allows agents to send analysis results back to your editor as a navigable quickfix list
+4. **execute_command** - Enables agents to run specific Vim commands when needed (returns command output)

 ## Installation